Shoulder Fired Nukes? Bet You Didn’t See This One Coming

 As it falls from the sky it becomes “Black Rain” or more commonly known as Nuclear Fallout.

-When the S-H-I-T Hits the Fan (“SHTF” for short, a common buzzword nowadays to describe America falling into chaos following a catastrophic disaster like a nuclear terrorist attack), all Hell is Going to Break Loose — a buzz phrase making it’s own rounds.
+When the S-H-I-T Hits the Fan ( or “SHTF”, meaning something really bad happens – its a common survival term nowadays to describe America falling into chaos following a catastrophic disaster like a nuclear terrorist attack), all Hell is Going to Break Loose — a buzz phrase making it’s own rounds.

 Radioactive dust from both a dirty bomb and nuclear weapon is dangerous to life on earth, including humans.
 High doses can kill, lower doses can result in internal injuries and cancers.
 Think of this nuclear fallout as poison — poison from the sky, ground, vegetation and other objects in your environment.
 Everything that comes in contact with radiation becomes toxic to life — and can remain toxic for several years.